Inverse scattering for waveguides in topological insulators: Numerical results of the adjoint method

 \section{Numerical results of the adjoint method}

-This section presents numerical experiments illustrating the performance and limitations of the adjoint-based inverse scattering method.
-In Section~\ref{sec:numer validation}, we validate Algorithm~\ref{alg_itera} for the reconstruction of compactly supported potentials, and examine its robustness with respect to measurement noise.
+This section presents numerical experiments using the adjoint-based inverse scattering method.
+In Section~\ref{sec:numer validation}, we validate Algorithm~\ref{alg_itera} for the reconstruction of compactly supported potentials, and examine its robustness with respect to measurement noise and energy level.
 In Section~\ref{sec:incomplete data}, we investigate the reconstruction performance when only partial scattering data are available, and in particular those described in Theorem~\ref{thm:sclar invertible for single xi}.
-Section~\ref{sec:nonrecoverable} consider cases in which some part of the unknown potential is non-recoverable, and numerically demonstrate the obstruction predicted by the scattering theory.
+Section~\ref{sec:nonrecoverable} considers cases in which some part of the unknown potential is non-recoverable, and numerically demonstrates the obstruction predicted by the scattering theory.

 In the following numerical experiments, we denote $(n_x, n_y)$ as the discretization configuration and $n_E$ as the number of observed energy levels.
-Unless mentioned otherwise, the observation set of the TR matrix is $M^{0}=\{(m,p)\in M\times M\mid m=(n,\epsilon),\,p=(q,\delta),\ n,q \le n_y\}$, the weights in the optimization objective \eqref{eq:optimization objection for adp} are $w_{m,p}\equiv 1$, and when applying Algorithm~\ref{alg_itera}, we initialize the potential as ${V}^{(0)}=0$.
+Unless mentioned otherwise, the observed data consist of the far-field scattering coefficients for propagating modes \(m,p\in M(E)\) with transverse indices \(n,q\le n_y\), i.e. the weights in the optimization objective \eqref{eq:optimization objection for adp} are $w_{m,p}\equiv 1$, and when applying Algorithm~\ref{alg_itera}, we initialize the potential as ${V}^{(0)}=0$.
+These choices also play a regularizing role in the numerical inverse problem.
+The reconstruction is performed in a finite-dimensional approximation space, and only finitely many modes and energy levels are used in the objective functional.
+Thus the discretization parameters $(n_x,n_y)$, the observation set $M^{\rm ob}$, and the energy window determine the effective degrees of freedom and the amount of scattering information used in the inversion.
 To quantify the reconstruction performance at $\iter$-th step, we define the normalized data misfit